MineralsCloud/Express.jl/ExpressBase/docs/src/developers/contributing.md

 (or open a new one) for the problem you want to solve.
 Then, _before_ spending too much time on it, discuss what you are planning to do in the issue to see if other contributors are fine with your proposed changes.
-Getting feedback early can improve code quality, and avoid time spent writing code that does not get merged into `ExpressBase`.
+Getting feedback early can improve code quality and avoid time spent writing code that does not get merged into ExpressBase.

 !!! tip
     At this point, remember to be patient and polite; you may get a _lot_ of comments on your issue!
 However, do not be afraid!
-Comments mean that people are willing to help you improve the code that you are contributing to `ExpressBase`.
+Comments mean that people are willing to help you improve the code that you are contributing to ExpressBase.

-### Step 2: fork `ExpressBase`
+### Step 2: fork ExpressBase

 Go to [https://github.com/MineralsCloud/ExpressBase.jl](https://github.com/MineralsCloud/ExpressBase.jl)
 and click the "Fork" button in the top-right corner.
-This will create a copy of `ExpressBase` under your GitHub account.
+This will create a copy of ExpressBase under your GitHub account.

-### Step 3: install `ExpressBase` locally
+### Step 3: install ExpressBase locally

-Similar to [installation](@ref), open the Julia REPL and run:
+Similar to [Installation](@ref), open the Julia REPL and run:

 ```@repl
 using Pkg